Unconventional Supersymmetry via the Dressing Field Method: Conclusions

-Secondly, showcasing the DFM as a key ingredient in this now opening ususy program, giving a clean template for how it applies, is also meant as a way to introduce it to the broader community of researchers working within the framework of general-relativistic~gauge~field~theory.
+Achieving our second goal 2. meant to showcase the DFM as a key ingredient in this now opening ususy program, giving a clean template for how it applies as a way to introduce it to the broader community of researchers working within the framework of general-relativistic~gauge~field~theory.
 Technically, the DFM is a new systematic approach to rewrite a theory in a manifestly gauge-invariant way, thereby considerably simplifying the analysis of its physical content.
 Conceptually, it is perfectly resonant with the (often misappreciated) core paradigmatic insight of general-relativistic gauge field theory: relationality \cite{Francois:2024vlr}.
 Indeed, in the DFM gauge-invariance is achieved via production of physical \emph{dressed} d.o.f. representing relations among \emph{bare} d.o.f. \cite{FrancoisAndre:2023jmj,Francois:2024rdm}.
 In other words, physical d.o.f. arise from the mutual and invariant coordinatisation of gauge-variant d.o.f. by each other.
-The insight naturally exports to supersymmetric field theory, as shown here, and showcased by the susy-invariant field $\mathbb A_{\mathfrak{osp}}^\upsilon$ above.
+The insight naturally exports to supersymmetric field theory, as shown here, and showcased by the susy-invariant dressed field $\mathbb A_{\mathfrak{osp}}^\upsilon$ above.
 See also \cite{Francois:2024laf}, where the Rarita-Schwinger and gravitino fields are also shown to be dressed relational variables, and not gauge-fixed as is often claimed.
-The clear mathematical difference between dressing and gauge fixing should be kept in sight, as many instances of popular ``gauges", such as the Coulomb and Lorentz gauges in electromagnetism, or the unitary gauge in the electroweak model, have been shown to actually be cases of dressings \cite{Berghofer:2024plf,Francois:2024rdm} -- so is the case for, e.g., the axial gauge, the harmonic gauge, or the de Donder gauge.
-Furthermore, it bears stressing that what is confronted to experiment is never a ``gauge-fixed" theory, but its relational version \cite{Francois:2024rdm}.
+The clear \mbox{mathematical} \mbox{difference} \mbox{between} dressing and gauge fixing should be kept in sight, as many instances of popular ``gauges", e.g. the Coulomb and Lorentz gauges in electromagnetism, or the unitary gauge in the electroweak model, were shown to actually be cases of dressings \cite{Berghofer:2024plf,Francois:2024rdm} -- so is the case for, e.g., the axial gauge, the harmonic gauge, or the de Donder gauge.
+Furthermore, it bears stressing that what is confronted to observations and experiments is never a ``gauge-fixed" theory, but its relational dressed version \cite{Francois:2024rdm}.

-The DFM has therefore broad applications in general-relativistic gauge field theory, and we expect that many fruitful and clarifying instances are yet to be identified across the field, from high energy to condensed matter physics.
+The DFM has therefore broad applications in general-relativistic gauge field theory, and we expect that many fruitful and clarifying instances are yet to be found across the field, from high energy to condensed matter physics.